 We may seek to raise additional funds through a private offering of debt or equity securities in connection with the consummation of our initial business combination, and we may effectuate our initial business combination using the proceeds of such offering rather than using the amounts held in the trust account.
-In addition, we intend to target businesses larger than we could acquire with the net proceeds of the Initial Public Offering and the sale of the Placement Warrants, and may as a result be required to seek additional financing to consummate such proposed initial business combination.
-Subject to compliance with applicable securities laws, we would expect to complete such financing only simultaneously with the consummation of our initial business combination funded with assets other than the trust account assets, our proxy materials or tender offer documents disclosing the initial business combination would disclose the terms of the financing and, only if required by applicable law or stock exchange requirements, we would seek stockholder approval of such financing.
+In addition, we intend to target businesses larger than we could acquire with the net proceeds of the Initial Public Offering and the sale of the Placement Warrants and may as a result be required to seek additional financing to consummate such proposed initial business combination.
+Subject to compliance with applicable securities laws, we would expect to complete such financing only simultaneously with the consummation of our initial business combination.
+In the case of an initial business combination funded with assets other than the trust account assets, our proxy materials or tender offer documents disclosing the initial business combination would disclose the terms of the financing and, only if required by applicable law or stock exchange requirements, we would seek stockholder approval of such financing.
 There are no prohibitions on our ability to raise funds privately, or through loans in connection with our initial business combination.
 At this time, we are not a party to any arrangement or understanding with any third party with respect to raising any additional funds through the sale of securities or otherwise.

-We have not, nor has anyone on our behalf, initiated any substantive discussions, directly or indirectly, with any business combination target.
-From the period commencing with our formation through the date of this Annual Report, there have been no communications or discussions between any of our officers, directors or our Sponsor and any of their potential contacts or relationships regarding a potential initial business combination.
-Additionally, we have not engaged or retained any agent or other representative to identify or locate any suitable acquisition candidate, to conduct any research or take any measures, directly or indirectly, to locate or contact a target business.
+We have not engaged or retained any agent or other representative to identify or locate any suitable acquisition candidate, to conduct any research or take any measures, directly or indirectly, to locate or contact a target business.
 Accordingly, there is no current basis for our stockholders to evaluate the possible merits or risks of the target business with which we may ultimately consummate our initial business combination.
 Although our management will assess the risks inherent in a particular target business with which we may combine, we cannot assure you that this assessment will result in our identifying all risks that a target business may encounter.
 Furthermore, some of those risks may be outside of our control, meaning that we can do nothing to control or reduce the chances that those risks will adversely impact a target business.